nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-block alert-info">

 * :white_check_mark: **Input Shortcut:**
+Shortened forms of commands which can help increase your efficiency in using PetPal
 </div>

 <div markdown="block" class="alert alert-block alert-success">

 * :bulb: **Note:**
+Information that might be useful to know to enhance your PetPal experience, might not be compulsory to know
 </div>

 <div markdown="block" class="alert alert-block alert-danger">

 * :heavy_exclamation_mark: **Caution:**
+Important information to note which might negatively impact your experience in using PetPal
 </div>

 <div markdown="block" class="alert alert-warning">